A 1997 Purdue graduate, Boersma returned to his alma mater from Bowling Green State, following stints at Kentucky and Notre Dame.

 Boersma was recognized twice by BGSU for his commitment to the athletics department and university as a whole.
 In 2008, he received the athletic department's inaugural Roll Along Award, which is issued to individuals who truly understand and live the theme of "18 sports - 1 team."
 In 2010, he was recognized by the university's Division of Student Affairs with the Outstanding Administrative Staff Award, which is given to staff members for excellence in collaboration, professional performance, cooperation and the spirit of working together for a common purpose or goal.

-A native of Highland, Ind., Doug and his wife, Cari (also a Purdue graduate), have three daughters: McKenna, Ashlyn and Kayden.
+A native of Highland, Indiana, Doug and his wife, Cari (also a Purdue graduate), have three daughters: McKenna, Ashlyn and Kayden.